projectM-visualizer/projectm/README.md

 ## projectM - The most advanced open-source music visualizer
 projectM is an open-source project that reimplements the esteemed [Winamp Milkdrop](https://en.wikipedia.org/wiki/MilkDrop) by Geiss in a more modern, cross-platform reusable library.

-Its purpose in life is to read in audio input and produce mesmerizing visuals, detecting tempo, and rendering advanced equations into a limitless array of user-contributed visualizations.
+Its purpose in life is to read an audio input and to produce mesmerizing visuals, detecting tempo, and rendering advanced equations into a limitless array of user-contributed visualizations.

 ### Available For
 * [macOS, Linux (binary)](https://github.com/projectM-visualizer/projectm/releases)